 Do you allow latecomers?

 This answer varies for each event, and our front of house staff may not be able to let you in due to the disruption to the performances.
 We will always try to get you in to watch the show (we know, random stuff can happen that make us late!), however, we always recommend showing up with plenty of time before the event to grab a drink, snack, and a great seat – Join us a bit early in the Westbury Lobby before The Blue Hour, where you can listen to Beth Portman‘s beautiful songs and take part in our Interactive Art Installation!

 Are there washrooms?

 Yes.
 Every venue at the festival has washrooms available for our patrons.

 Are the venues accessible?

 All our venues are wheelchair accessible.
-The Cabaret Theatre, The Nook Cafe, Otto Food and Drink, St. Faith’s Church, Bedouin Beats, and The Nina Haggerty Gallery have gender neutral washrooms.
-The Carrot’s washroom is gender neutral but is a small single washroom with limited access, not wheelchair accessible.
+The Westbury Theatre, Station on Jasper, The Nook Cafe, Otto Food and Drink, St. Faith’s Church, Bedouin Beats, and The Nina Haggerty Gallery will have gender-neutral washrooms.
+The Carrot’s washroom is also gender-neutral but is a small single washroom with limited access, and is not wheelchair accessible.

 Can men come to the festival?